 Is Apple Search Ads worth the budget for app discovery?

 Yes, Apple Search Ads are essential for every app with a monthly budget of $5k plus.
-ASA delivers the highest ROAS of any channel (often 3-5x) because users are actively searching for your app category at the moment of intent.
+ASA consistently delivers among the strongest ROAS of any channel because users are actively searching for your app category at the moment of intent, and brand terms tend to convert at high tap-to-install rates.

-ASA operates on a cost-per-tap basis with average CPTs ranging from $0.50-$3.00 depending on keyword competitiveness.
-Since iOS users convert to paying users at 2-3x higher rates than Android, the premium cost is justified.
-Most apps see 30-40% of their organic installs could be bought at breakeven or profitable rates via ASA.
+ASA operates on a cost-per-tap basis with average CPTs ranging from $0.50–$3.00 depending on keyword competitiveness. iOS users tend to convert to paying users at meaningfully higher rates than Android users, which helps justify the premium cost.
+In our experience, a significant portion of an app's organic install volume can often be captured at breakeven or profitable rates via ASA.

 Budget Strategy for Apple Search Ads